castai/docs/docs/getting-started/external-cluster/eks/eks.md

 ![img.png](../../screenshots/connect-cluster-4.png)

+That’s it!
+Your cluster is onboarded.
+Now you can enable [optimization policies](https://docs.cast.ai/console-overview/policies/) to keep your cluster configuration optimal.

+## Actions performed by the onboarding script

-The script will create a new AWS user with the required permissions, modify `aws-auth` ConfigMap, and print AWS `AccessKeyId` and `SecretAccessKey`, which then can be added to the CAST AI console and assigned to the corresponding EKS cluster.
+The script will perform following actions:

+- Create a new IAM user `cast-eks-*cluster-name*` with the required permissions to manage the cluster:
-The generated user will have the following permissions:

     - `AmazonEC2ReadOnlyAccess`
     - `IAMReadOnlyAccess`
     - Manage instances in specified cluster restricted to cluster VPC
     - Manage autoscaling groups in the specified cluster
     - Manage EKS Node Groups in the specified cluster

+- Create a policy `CASTEKSPolicy` used to manage EKS cluster.
+The policy contains following permissions:
+    - Create & delete instance profiles
+    - Create & manage roles
+    - Create & manage EC2 security groups, key pairs and tags
+    - Run EC2 instances
+    - Create and manage lambda function

+- Create following roles:
+    - `cast-*cluster-name*-eks-#######` to manage EKS nodes with following AWS managed permission policies applied :
+        - AmazonEKSWorkerNodePolicy
+        - AmazonEC2ContainterRegistryReadOnly
+        - AmazonEKS_CNI_Policy

+    - `eks-*cluster-name*-events-listener` a lambda role used to manage SPOT interruption events with following AWS managed permission policies applied:
+        - CloudWatchLogsFullAccess
+        - AWSLambdaRole

+- Modify `aws-auth` ConfigMap to map newly created IAM user to the cluster
+- Create and print AWS `AccessKeyId` and `SecretAccessKey`, which then can be added to the CAST AI console and assigned to the corresponding EKS cluster.
+The `AccessKeyId` and `SecretAccessKey`are used to by CAST to make programmatic calls to AWS and are stored in CAST AI's secret manager that runs on [Google's Secret manager solution](https://cloud.google.com/secret-manager). @varnastadeus please correct/add detail about if any of the above is not true.

+!!! note ""
     All the `Write` permissions are scoped to a single EKS cluster - it won't have access to resources of any other clusters in the AWS account.

-That’s it!
-Your cluster is onboarded.
-You can now enable [policies](https://docs.cast.ai/console-overview/policies/) to keep your cluster configuration optimal.
+## Manual credential onboarding

 To complete the steps mentioned above manually (without our script), be aware that when you create an Amazon EKS cluster, the IAM entity user or role (such as a federated user that creates the cluster) is automatically granted a `system:masters` permissions in the cluster's RBAC configuration in the control plane.
 To grant additional AWS users or roles the ability to interact with your cluster, you need to edit the `aws-auth` ConfigMap within Kubernetes.
 For more information, see [Managing users or IAM roles for your cluster](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html).